-Andrew is Executive Principal of the Northumberland Church of England Academy.
+Andrew is Executive Director of the Northumberland Church of England Academy.

 Matt Jones has been Principal of Ark Globe Academy (an all-through academy, ages 3-18) since May 2012.
 Since his appointment as Principal the academy achieved its best ever outcomes for children in all Key Stages, most notably in 2013 when Year 6 achieved 100% of level 4 plus in reading and mathematics, and in 2014 when GCSE results were above the national average for the first time ever; two years ago the academy was 15 percentage points below.

 In February 2013, Matt chaired an all party parliamentary group discussion about Social Mobility and how the development of critical emotional and social skills impacts on society both academically and personally.

 Ark Globe Academy had an OFSTED inspection during October 2014.
 The report concluded that; ‘This is a good school’.
 In addition, OFSTED rated Globe’s Early Years provision, Behaviour and Safety of pupils and Leadership & Management as ‘Outstanding’.

 Matt has been teaching for 22 years, the last 10 in senior leadership roles.
 He joined the Future Leaders programme in 2008 and remains committed to closing the achievement gap in education and raising standards for all, especially those threatened by urban deprivation and poverty.

 Baroness (Sally) Morgan of Huyton

 Baroness (Sally) Morgan is Adviser to the Ark schools chain and is also chair of The Future Leaders Trust.
 She is a member of the Council of Kings College, London and a non-executive director of DixonsCarphone, Infinis Energy and Copthorn Holdings.
 She was also a board member of the Olympic Delivery Authority.